Chat now! We're online and 'hair' to help.

 Read Next: A Protein Packed Hair Treatment With Egg

 We love options.
 And with hair dyes, you've got almost too many of em!
 For picking colour, keep it simple.
-It feels like you can buy just about any look, but if you're dying your own hair, be realistic about what a DIY job and your skills can do.
-Here, it's best to only go a few shades darker or lighter when dying your hair at home.
+It feels like you can buy just about any look, but if you're dyeing your own hair, be realistic about what a DIY job and your skills can do.
+Here, it's best to only go a few shades darker or lighter when dyeing your hair at home.

 Beyond colour, if you've ever I'm-just-looking'd the dye section, you may have seen both liquids and mousse formulas.
 The difference between these is: mousse is more translucent, giving you a shimmery, iridescent effect after it's applied.
 Where the classic liquid dyes are traditionally more opaque and give a more punchy, pigmented look.